Puppy mill: Australia

 Dog breeding is regulated by individual Australian states.
 There is no available data on the prevalence of puppy farms.

 In 2010 the RSPCA Australia identified 12 puppy farms in the state of Queensland and estimated a similar prevalence in other Australian states.

 Hobby breeders

 The term "puppy mill" has been widely used by animal rights groups in protests against breeders who have substandard breeding conditions.
 Critics in the breeder community claim that emotional rhetoric, sensationalism and pictures of dirty kennels are used to justify additional legislation or additional restrictive licensing that travels well beyond the initial goal of removing dogs from truly deplorable conditions, or that attempts to legislate puppy mills would put them out of business.
 They argue the laws requiring additional costs in updating and maintaining their facility and licensing would be detrimental to the dogs in their care.
 They cite existing lemon laws for puppies as sufficient protection for both dogs and prospective buyers.

-Media coverage

-On May 1, 2008, MSNBC aired a report about puppy mills, in which talk show host Oprah Winfrey revealed an industry fraught with problems and apparent cruelty.
-The broadcast showed puppy mills with small cages, with chicken wire floors, stacked in rows from floor to ceiling, and stated that many dogs spend their entire lives within these tiny cages.
-Many of these dogs are sold on the internet or by pet retailers to buyers who are unaware of the dogs' background.
-The report claimed that customers who object to this treatment of puppies are more likely to try to "save" the puppies by purchasing them directly from the puppy mill, unknowingly allowing the industry to thrive.
-It also pointed out that many of the puppy mill bred dogs suffer long-term health problems.